 Click ‘Continue’ and it will take you to the page where you can add the product name.
 Since I am selling shirts, I enter the product name as ‘Louis Philippe’.
-Enter description and short description for your product as they are mandatory fields marked with a star(*).
+Enter description and short description for your product (mandatory fields).
 SKU is a unique identifier for this product, which you can choose based on your wish.
 I am setting it as LP.
-Remember to set the status as ‘Enabled’ and let visibility be set to ‘Catalog, Search’ option which is the most commonly used one.
+You must set the status as ‘Enabled‘ and visibility as ‘Catalog, Search‘ option, which is the most common option.

 Now configure the price tab and other suitable options required for your product in various tabs beneath it.